-This is the second stage of the international (INAS-FID) classification process.
-The sports specific classification process is currently under development.
-This new work is being managed by the Joint INAS-FID and IPC Working Group as part of the agreement for athletes with learning disability to being included in the Paralympic Games.
+This is the second stage of the international (Virtus) classification process.
+The sports specific classification process is part of the agreement for athletes with learning disability to being included in the Paralympic Games.

 An athlete will only be considered for the sports specific classification if the athlete has successfully completed stage 1 and the eligibility check.